mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 ### Custom data types

 There are many data types that do not have native support in SQLite.
-For these data types you must define a conformance to ``QueryRepresentable`` and ``QueryBindable`` in order to translate values to a format that SQLite does understand.
+For these data types you must define a conformance to ``QueryBindable`` in order to translate values to a format that SQLite does understand.
 The library comes with conformances to aid in representing dates, UUIDs, and JSON, and you can define your own conformances for your own custom data types.

 #### Dates